christianmatei/viziblydiffrnt.github.io/about.md

 <img src="https://viziblydiffrnt.github.io/assets/images/about.JPG" width="384" height="384"/>
 </p>

-Mark Jacobson is an Information Management and Analytics Solution Architect @ [Slalom](https://www.slalom.com).
-With over 10 years of BI experience, Mark specializes in Data Visualization with Tableau and performance tuning of large scale Tableau Server configurations.
+With over 14 years of BI experience, Mark specializes in creating advanced data solutions to support big data platforms, data pipelines, interactive visualizations and large scale Tableau Server configurations.
 He has a degree in Finance from the W.P.
-Carey School of Business at Arizona State University and currently serves clients in California’s Silicon Valley market.
+Carey School of Business at Arizona State University and currently resides in the California Bay Area.
 Mark can be reached on Twitter [@viziblydiffrnt](https://twitter.com/ViziblyDiffrnt) and through his blog [https://viziblydiffrnt.github.io](https://viziblydiffrnt.github.io)

 ***